With a novel surgical technique, hip replacement patients typically go home the same day.

 “This was the big thing.
 They send a physical therapist to your house to make sure you do the physical therapy as prescribed,” Lee said.
 “They gave me exercises, and I did them religiously.
 They want you to keep moving.”

 Eight weeks after surgery, Lee was back to exercising, walking every day and becoming more and more active.

-Dr. Yerasimides pioneered a less disruptive technique for hip replacements.
-Rather than access the hip from the back, Dr. Yerasimides operates from the front.
-The result for most patients is a faster recovery and less pain because key muscles are not affected during the surgery.
+Norton Orthopedic Institute surgeons pioneered a less disruptive technique for hip replacements.
+Rather than access the hip from the back, making incisions in front makes for a faster recovery and less pain for most because key muscles are not affected during the surgery.